Saifurrahmanemon/AnalyzeCHAR/README.md

 ## About The Project

-I built(still in development mode) this web application to help people analyze images and extract all sorts information from them.During the development phase, I got more confidence in my ability to build web applications using Typscript, perform automated testing and working with Azure Computer Vision AI API.
+I built(still in development mode) this web application to help people analyze images and extract all sorts of information from them.
+During the development phase, I got more confidence in my ability to build web applications using Typescript, perform automated testing and work with Azure Computer Vision AI API.

 In this project I have been exposed to many practical techniques that I wouldn't have learned otherwise.
 Examples as following but not limited to: